 Each cruise out of San Diego is "all-inclusive" to some degree.
 They all include your stateroom, standard dining, and entertainment.
 But some things are an extra fee.
 We'll spell out the details so you can get a better understanding.

 A true all-inclusive cruise includes accommodations, meals, specialty restaurants, entertainment, shore excursions, soft drinks, coffee, alcoholic drinks and gratuities.
 Only a few of the highest luxury lines include all of this in the price of your fare.

-Celebrity cruises from San Diego are another premium line.
+Celebrity cruises are another premium line.
 They include your stateroom, multiple dining options, pools, fitness center, entertainment and children's clubs.
 Not included: specialty restaurants, shore excursions, drinks, laundry, spa treatments, shopping, internet, gratuities.

 Remember that on all ships you are in control of any additional charges.
 You can have a perfectly fine time without spending much extra.
 Take advantage of all of the free things to do.